5 Star Review

 Common Questions About Mesothelioma Symptoms

-When do mesothelioma symptoms start?
+When do mesothelioma symptoms appear?

 Mesothelioma symptoms tend to present between 20 and 60 years after asbestos exposure.
 This delay is known as the latency period.
 Asbestos exposure, age, and health can affect the latency period.

-Can you have mesothelioma and not know it?
+Can you have mesothelioma without symptoms?

 Yes, you may have mesothelioma without any symptoms.
 Many mesothelioma symptoms are mild and mimic the flu or a stomach virus.
 Most only appear decades after asbestos exposure.
 Doctors may misdiagnose this rare cancer as other illnesses.
 This can delay your mesothelioma diagnosis.